learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 In return, the _server_ returns...
 HTML that's contained in the `index.html` file.

-## State What Type Of Content Defines What's Seen In Browsers
+## Explain What Type Of Content Defines What's Seen In Browsers

 Having been told which file on _its_ hard drive to consult, the web _server_ takes the contents of a file, pushes them across the internet _back_ to the